A constructive method to minimize couple matchings: Introduction

 A discrete coupling is a function $C$ operating on two discrete marginal laws $\mu = \mu_1\ldots\mu_p$ and $\nu=\nu_1\ldots\nu_q$ and which defines a probability law $\pi$ on the product space:

-We respectively quote both those above mentioned couplings $C^{\times}$ (\textit{independence}) and $C^{+}$ (\textit{indetermination}); this last notion has been initially introduced by J.-F. Marcotorchino in his seminal papers~\cite{MAR84} and~\cite{MarcoGSIDual}) while their formula will be reintroduced and rediscussed later on in section~(\ref {sec:transport}).
+We respectively quote both those above mentioned couplings $C^{\times}$ (independence) and $C^{+}$ (indeterminacy); this last notion has been initially introduced by J.-F. Marcotorchino in his seminal paper~\cite{MAR84}); formulas will be reintroduced later on in section~\ref{sec:transport}.

-Their usefulness arises in statistical applications: namely, most of our usual statistical deviation criteria for contingency analysis are expressed in terms of deviations from one of the two couplings (\cite{PCThese} gathers a classification of them, deviation to $\mathit{independence}$ or deviation to $\mathit{\textit{indetermination}}$).
-The most famous example for \textit{independence} is the $\chi^2$, widely used in practice which computes nothing but a deviation to the \textit{independence} coupling of the induced margins.
-Symmetrically the Janson-Vegelius coefficient, initially introduced in \cite{JV77} as a contingency association index, measures also a deviation no longer to \textit{independence} but rather to \textit{indetermination}; we shall detail this point in subsection~\ref{ssec:JV}.
+Their usefulness arises in statistical applications: namely, most of our usual statistical deviation criteria for contingency analysis are expressed in terms of deviations from one of the two couplings (see \cite{PCThese}, which gathers a classification of such criteria); the famous $\chi^2$ index, widely used in practice, computes a deviation to the independence coupling of the empirical margins.
+Symmetrically the Janson-Vegelius coefficient, initially introduced in \cite{JV77} as a contingency association index, measures a deviation to indeterminacy; we shall detail this point in section~\ref{sec:jv}.

-Furthermore, purely theoretical considerations lead to consider \textit{ independence} and \textit{indetermination} as the only two possible "natural" equilibria: this fact being based upon a work of Csizar \cite{csiszar1991least}, a summarized version of which is expressed in \cite{bertrand2020statistical}; we will briefly explain, in this present document, the rationale behind.

-While \textit{independence} is commonly used and studied in the scientific literature, \textit{indetermination} appears as a lesser known coupling, whose properties have been rarely presented in an explicit way.
-After introducing both coupling functions in section~(\ref {sec:transport}), the next section, section~\ref{sec:properties} of this paper, is precisely dedicated to the properties implied by \textit{indetermination}.
-Notably, we show that it consists in reducing couple matching occurrences: drawing two couples under \textit{indetermination}, the probability to have both couples equal will be particularly small.
-In addition, we decompose an \textit{indetermination} coupling into an arbitrary margin and a uniform one leading to a constructive drawing.
+Indeterminacy appears as a poorly known coupling, whose properties have been rarely presented in an explicit way.
+Its property in relation to minimization of couple matchings (definition~\ref{def:couple_matching}) that it is useful in the Guessing or in the Task Partitioning problem is noticed in \cite{bertrand2021minimization}.
+The present paper, is precisely dedicated to the properties implied by indeterminacy: \textit{i)} we recall that indeterminacy aims at minimizing couple matching occurrences \textit{ii)} we estimate the probability for a couple of margins uniformly and independently drawn to be eligible for an indeterminacy coupling (property~\ref{prop: validProportion}) \textit{iii)} we decompose an indeterminacy coupling into a mixture of three independent couplings leading to a constructive drawing; it enables to explain the couple matching minimization (property~\ref{prop:drawing+}) \textit{iv)} we analyze the Janson Vegelius correlation coefficient whose expression is nothing but a deviation to indeterminacy.